With the youth of India highly attracted to Korean dramas and Korean music bands, their culture is slowly being incorporated into ours.

 The seventh step is to put on a sheet mask and bask in its greatness.
 They are serum-soaked masks suitable for all skin types and are face-shaped to ensure maximum product reach.

 They also contain hydrating essence that provides the skin with required minerals and hence, nourishes it.
 Like the exfoliant, it can be used 2 to 3 times a week.

 The eighth step in this regime is to put on some eye cream under your eyes.
 It helps with darkness, puffiness, and fine lines around the eyes.

 The skin around the eyes proves to be the most sensitive area on the face and hence requires extra effort.
 They also show the first signs of ageing and ailment.

 The ninth step is to moisturize your skin.
 Moisturizer seals all the products into your skin and also rejuvenates the skin.
 It also helps in improving the complexion into a more radiant one.

 Specifically for Indian skin, most dermatologists suggest the use of a moisturizer.

-It not only protects the skin from harmful exposure to the sun but also provides a shield from rays that might lead to skin burn and cancer.
+It protects the skin from harmful exposure to the sun and provides a shield from rays that might lead to skin burn and cancer.